 Wait List: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
 Placement on this list is determined by sponsor priority and the date of application.
-Children are placed on the respective CYMS wait list using DD Form 2606 information.
-Patrons access this service list by telephone, email, fax, WebTrac or by visiting Parent Central Services.
+To place your child(ren) on the waitlist for a program, create an account on MilitaryChildCare.com, the DoD's childcare waitlist system, and place your child on the waitlist for the program(s) you are interested in joining.

-Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by contacting the Parent Central Services office every 90 days to update.
+Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by responding to emails from MilitaryChildCare.Com.
 Failure to do so will result in removal from the wait list.
+Spaces are offered through the MilitaryChildCare.Com system.

-When a space is offered in a viable care option (CDC, FCC, etc) parent/guardians are given twenty-four (24) hours to accept or decline the space.
-If the viable care option is declined, then the child's/youth's name will be moved to the bottom of the wait list you are on.
+When a space is offered in a viable care option (CDC, SAC) parent/guardians are given twenty-four (24) hours to accept or decline the space.

+If the viable care option is declined, then the child's/youth's name will be removed from the wait list.
 If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
-Contact Parent Central Services to discuss the available wait list options.
+Contact Parent Central Services to discuss the available options.